 Drinks: Homemade, partially-fermented wines are one of their favorite traditional drinks.
 Another is Pu'er tea (普洱茶 pu'er chá).
 It is one of China's potent famed medicinal drinks.

 The historical Dai costume is made up of a short, narrow-sleeved dress worn with a sarong.
 Modern clothing comes in a wider range of styles, but there are some commonalities.

-Most women's underclothes are a light color such as blue, spring green, pink or white.
+Most women's underclothes are light colors such as light blue, spring green, pink or white.
 Many women wear a short-waisted shirt that exposes a portion of the lower back over these garments.
 This shirt usually has a jewel-style collar.
 These are worn with a calf to floor-length narrow skirt and a bun hairstyle secured with a comb.

-Male Dai clothing includes some similarities to female dresses, such as the tight-sleeved, collarless jackets they prefer.
+Male Dai clothing has some similarities to female dresses such as the tight-sleeved, collarless jackets they prefer.
 These are worn with long, loose trousers.
 Headgear includes white, black and blue turbans.
 In cold weather, a blanket may be wrapped around the shoulders.

 Music and Dance

 Dai culture includes many songs and dances, the most popular of which include the Drum Dance, Peacock Dance and Lion Dance.
 Most dances are accompanied by the elephant foot drum that is so named for its shape.

 These drums are relatively long and made of hollowed logs covered with sheep or python skin and then painted bright colors and decorated with peacock feathers.
 The drums include a ribbon or strap that allow dancers to sling the instruments over their shoulders and play as they dance.